 Get exclusive member benefits & effect social change.
 Join Today

 Carpal tunnel syndrome is a condition caused by a pinched nerve in the wrist.
 Symptoms of carpal tunnel include persistent tingling as well as numbness and radiating pain in the arms and hands.
-In some cases, you can also experience arm or hand weakness.
+In some cases, you may also experience hand weakness.

 This condition can begin slowly and gradually progress.
 Pressure on the median nerve, which runs from the forearm to the hands, triggers carpal tunnel pain.
 Carpal tunnel release is a surgery that helps reduce pressure on this nerve and treat carpal tunnel symptoms.

 Carpal tunnel release surgery is not for everyone.
 In fact, some people are able to treat their carpal tunnel symptoms with nonsurgical methods.
-You can take over-the-counter anti-inflammatory drugs, such as ibuprofen or aspirin and prescription pain medications.
+You can take over-the-counter anti-inflammatory drugs, such as ibuprofen or aspirin, or prescription pain medications.
 Doctors may recommend a steroid injection and inject medication directly into your arm or hand.

 Other types of nonsurgical methods include: